 Select publications in Modern:

 I am currently applying an epistemic concept of actuality from Hegel's philosophy of mind, which has roots in both Aristotelian metaphysics and Kantian epistemology and ethics to two interrelated issues in the Philosophy of Artificial Intelligence.
 I take it to helpfully facilitate a (i) ground for differentiating (1) non-self-conscious, non-agential intelligence, from (2) non-self-conscious agency; and from (3) self-conscious agency.
 Once (2) can be isolated from (1) and (3), then a special problem arises in ethics of AI that requires (ii) differentiating between (a) primary and (b) secondary normativity for non-self-conscious agency, such that (2) might be thought to bear absolute agential responsibility toward such things as possible universal rights of (3) without thereby necessitating the attribution of self-consciousness to such a form of autonomous intelligence.
-This work looks at the epistemic and ethical normative from across types of AI (LLMs, MM-LLMs, and other forms of A.N.I., to forms of A.G.I., and A.S.I).
+This work looks at the epistemic and ethical normative form across types of AI (LLMs, MM-LLMs, and other forms of A.N.I., to forms of A.G.I., and A.S.I).

 Select talks in Philosophy of Artificial Intelligence: